chipweinberger/flutter_blue_plus/README.md

 ## Error Handling

-All functions in FlutterBluePlus throw exceptions when they encounter errors.
+**All functions in FlutterBluePlus will throw exceptions when they encounter errors.**

-To make robust software, **you should defensively assume all functions will throw.**

-This is **especially** true for functions that require bluetooth communication.
-You **MUST** handle exceptions for:
+ **You MUST handle exceptions for bluetooth communication:**
 - `BluetoothDevice.connect()`
 - `BluetoothDevice.disconnect()`
 - `BluetoothDevice.discoverServices()`